deciduously/deciduously-com-sunfish/content/blog/reason_rtc/post.md

 ---
 cover_image: https://cdn-images-1.medium.com/max/2000/1*theA-BiTPVjhIlQ4njM9VQ.jpeg
-edited: 2019-03-03T12:00:00.000Z
+date: 2019-03-03T12:00:00.000Z
 title: Real-Time Communication in ReasonML with bs-socket
-published: true
 description: A walkthrough of a demo client and server using bs-socket
-tags: reasonml, react, beginners, tutorial
+tags:
+  - reasonml
+  - react
+  - beginners
+  - tutorial
 ---

 In this post I'll demonstrate some real-time communication in a simple application using [ReasonML](https://reasonml.github.io/).
 If you're brand new to Reason, some assumed basic comfort in JavaScript should be most of what you need, and there's a handy [cheatsheet](https://reasonml.github.io/docs/en/syntax-cheatsheet) to get you started.

 I'm using the [bs-socket](https://github.com/reasonml-community/bs-socket.io) bindings for [socket.io](https://socket.io/), a widely used Node.js real-time engine, and their [example](https://github.com/reasonml-community/bs-socket.io/tree/master/example) as a base.

 The finished application will present each client with a set of named buttons and a dialog box to add a new button, as well as a running total of connected clients.
 Clicking a button will remove it from the set, and this set will stay in sync across all connected clients.

 ## Requirements

 This is a [Node](https://nodejs.org/en/) project.
 I'll be using [yarn](https://yarnpkg.com/en/) if you'd like to follow along exactly.
 All other dependencies will be handled by node.

 ## Setup